Australia-wide nutrition support · Not medication access advice

 What to focus on first

-Protein anchor Start with a realistic protein source before you become too full.
+Protein Start meals with a realistic protein source before you become too full.

-Nutrient density Small meals should work hard for iron, B12, folate, zinc, magnesium, calcium, vitamin D and essential fats.
+Nutrients Prioritise iron, B12, folate, zinc, magnesium, calcium, vitamin D and essential fats where relevant.

 Georgie George from Wellbeing George Nutrition